mhausenblas/addrable/README.md

 ### Client-side

 As already mentioned, the client is implemented using jQuery and a jQuery plug-in, see the [lib/](https://github.com/mhausenblas/addrable/tree/master/lib) directory for details.
-To play around with the client demo, simply grab the content of the repository via git clone or [download it](https://github.com/mhausenblas/addrable/archives/master) and point you browser to `index.html`.
+To play around with the client demo, simply grab the content of the repository via git clone or [download it](https://github.com/mhausenblas/addrable/archives/master) and point your browser to `index.html`.
 Try the following Addrables:

 * `data/table2.csv#where:city=Galway,date=2011-03-01,reporter=Richard`
 * `data/table2.csv#where:city=Galway,reporter=Richard`